-Bali Action Plan puts responsibility on developed parties financial assistance for technology transfer to developing, least developed and small island countries to adapt and mitigate climate change.
-South showed their interest and commitment mitigate, if developed parties fulfill their commitments and promises.
+Bali Action Plan puts direct responsibility on developed parties financial assistance for and technology transfer to developing, least developed and small island countries to adapt and mitigate climate change.
+South showed their interest and commitment to mitigate, if developed parties fulfill their commitments and promises.
 Bali Action Plan was adapted with hope that developed parties will honor their commitment and will provide financial required developed assistance.
 However. parties never provided required financial help for mitigation.
-Technology remained transfer contentious issue Developed parties are bringing Intellectual property Right in debate transfer.
-IPRstechnology hindering debate on technology transfer.
+Technology remained transfer contentious issue Developed parties are bringing Intellectual property Right in debate on transfer.
+IPRs technology are hindering debate on technology transfer.
 Developed parties also promised to build capacity of developing, least developed and small island countries to adapt and mitigate.